frenetic-lang/frenetic/guide/NetCore-tutorial.md

 SDNs can both simplify existing applications and also serve as a platform for developing new ones.
 For example, to implement shortest-path routing, the controller can calculate the forwarding rules for each switch by running Dijkstra’s algorithm on the graph of the network topology instead of using a more complicated distributed protocol.
 To conserve energy, the controller can selectively shut down links or even whole switches after directing trafﬁc along other paths.
 To enforce ﬁne-grained access control policies, the controller can consult an external authentication server and install custom firewall rules.

 But although SDNs makes it possible to program the network, they do not make it easy.
 Protocols such as OpenFlow expose an interface that closely matches the features of the underlying switch hardware.
-Moreover, first-generation controller systems such as NOX, Beacon, and Floodlight support the same low-level interface, which forces applications to be implemented using programs that manipulate the state of individual devices.
-Supporting multiple tasks at the same time—such as routing and access control—is extremely difﬁcult, since the application must ultimately install a single set of rules on the underlying switches.
+Roughly speaking, OpenFlow allows programmers to manually install and uninstall individual packet-processing rules.
+First-generation controller systems such as NOX, Beacon, and Floodlight support the same low-level interface, which forces applications to be implemented using programs that manipulate the fine-grained state of individual devices.
+Unfortunately, it is extremely difficult to develop independent program components, such as a router, firewall and network monitor, that collaborate to control the flow of traffic through a network since the application must ultimately install a *single* set of low-level rules on the underlying switches.
+This single set of rules must simultaneously implement the desired high-level semantics for each independent high-level component.

 In addition, a network is a distributed system, and all of the usual complications arise—in particular, control messages sent to switches are processed asynchronously.
-Overall, writing applications for today’s SDN controller platforms is a difficult, tedious exercise in low-level distributed programming.
+Programming asynchronous, distributed systems is notoriously difficult and error prone.
+Network programmers require require support to get this right.

 The goal of the Frenetic language is to raise the level of abstraction for programming SDNs.
 To replace the low-level imperative interfaces available today, Frenetic offers a suite of declarative abstractions for querying network state, deﬁning forwarding policies, and updating policies in a consistent way.
 These constructs are designed to be *modular* so that individual policies can be written in isolation, by different developers and later composed with other components to create sophisticated policies.
 This is made possible in part by the design of the constructs themselves, and in part by the underlying run-time system, which implements them by compiling them down to low-level OpenFlow forwarding rules.
 Our emphasis on modularity and composition—the foundational principles behind effective design of any complex software system—is the key feature that distinguishes Frenetic from other SDN controllers.

-NetCore Introduction
+Frenetic Introduction
 ========================

 Describe the basic semantics and concepts.